marcopennekamp/lore/specification/shapes.md

 # Shapes

-A **shape** is a partial view on structured data, with the option for ad-hoc representation.
-A shape consists of a set of **immutable properties**, much like a struct.
-However, a shape does not define a constructor of any kind and, crucially, has **no name**.
-If properties agree, a shape type can describe a struct, making the struct a **subtype** of the shape. **Shape values** can also be created in place, without specifying a type.
-Such an ad-hoc representation is similar (especially in convenience) to maps, dictionaries, or objects from dynamically typed languages.
-Shapes offer the power of structural typing.
+A **shape** is a view on values that have properties, offering the power of structural typing.
+A shape consists of a set of **immutable properties**, much like a struct, but shapes are unnamed and define no constructor function.
+If properties agree, struct type can be a subtype of a shape, allowing you to pass structs to functions that expect shapes. **Shape values** can also be created as ad-hoc representations of shape types.
+Such a representation is similar dictionaries in dynamically typed languages.

-At run time, multi-function calls are **dispatched** based on the actual property types contained in the shape value, or struct if the property is open.
-This allows a Lore programmer to specialize functions based on actual property types, effectively enabling styles such as **component-based programming**.
+At run time, multi-function calls are **dispatched** based on the property types contained in the shape or struct value.
+This allows a Lore programmer to specialize functions based on actual property types, effectively enabling styles such as component-based programming.

 ###### Syntax Example